Bira/octopus-carnival/_posts/2025-04-16-wir-dscc-drake.md

 that lets them spend a single action to use two Claws against one target and a Bite against a different target.

-They have elemental powers that vary per stat block, but always have a **Bloodied Response** reaction that lets them immediately rechage and use some of these powers when first bloodied.
+Their elemental orb powers are area attacks that create a hazardous zone in the affected area, but their exact powers vary with each stat block.
+They always have a **Bloodied Response** reaction that lets them immediately rechage and use an elemental power when first bloodied.

 The same text box that discusses why drakes are nonsapient tells us we can take any dragon from other books and add them as drakes in Athas by declaring them